Halo® Laser

 Photos Courtesy of Sciton®

-What to Expect During a Halo Laser Treatment
+What To Expect During a Halo Laser Treatment

 The length of your Halo session depends on the level of treatment you’d like.
 During your consultation, we will help you determine exactly what to expect.
 In general, a single Halo treatment can be as brief as 25 minutes or an hour.
 In some cases, we will recommend a series of several shorter treatments.